wensir365/climatemodeling-python/README.md

 ### Get a copy
 git clone https://github.com/wensir365/climatemodeling-python.git

-If you use Microsoft Windows PC, you may get a free copy by visit https://github.com/wensir365/climatemodeling-ython, and click the green button "Clone or download", and choose "Download ZIP".
+If you use Microsoft Windows PC, you may get a free copy by visit https://github.com/wensir365/climatemodeling-python, and click on the green button "Clone or download", then choose "Download ZIP".

 ### Add a file
 git add main.f90